 The Frick is a small museum with an elegant collection.
 It is located on the Upper East Side of Manhattan on Fifth Avenue between 70th and 71st Streets.
+(The Frick is now temporarily located on Madison Avenue in the former Met Breuer building while its permanent home is renovated.)

 The collection is housed in the former residence of Henry Clay Frick.
 Frick was a Pittsburgh-based industrialist who had amassed a fortune partly in partnership with Andrew Carnegie.
 In 1905, he moved to New York City.